CoderdojoAthlone/coderdojoathlone.github.io/_posts/en/resources/2019-09-20-electronic-ultrasonic-sensor-arduino.md

 * The circuit needs to supply a short 10uS pulse to the trigger input to start the ranging, and then the module will send out an 8 cycle burst of ultrasound at 40 kHz.

-* The signal emitted hits the target object and is reflected back to the sensor.
-Ultrasonic Sensors measure the distance to the target by measuring the time between the emission and reception.
+* When the signal emitted hits the target object, it is reflected back to the sensor.
+* Ultrasonic Sensors measure the distance to the target by measuring the time between the emission and reception.

 <img class="img-fluid" src="{{'assets/posts/2019-09-20-arduino-ultrasonic-sensor/ultrasonic-timing-diagram.png' | relative_url}}"/>